Mantilla History, Family Crest & Coats of Arms

 The surname Mantilla was first found in the Basque region of northern Spain in a hamlet near Berantevilla in Álava.

-Important Dates for the Mantilla family
+Early History of the Mantilla family

 This web page shows only a small excerpt of our Mantilla research.
 Another 194 words (14 lines of text) covering the years 128 and 1289 are included under the topic Early Mantilla History in all our PDF Extended History products and printed products wherever possible.